jazzband/django-push-notifications/README.rst

 		"APNS_CERTIFICATE": "/path/to/your/certificate.pem",
 	}

+Note: If you are planning on running your project with `DEBUG=True`, then make sure you have set the *development* certificate as your `APNS_CERTIFICATE`.
+Otherwise the app will not be able to connect to the correct host.

 Native Django migrations are supported on Django 1.7 and beyond.
 The app will automatically fall back to South on older versions, however you will also need the following setting::